Rades98/Raduz.KafkaClient/README.md

 Here we need to create request and handler implementing kafka client interfaces and abstract class

 ### Request creation
+Creating request is realy easy, cause only thing that you need is just to create class implementing abstract class KafkaClientRequest and provide some generated object from your AVRO scheme
 ``` cs
 public class YourRequest : KafkaClientRequest<AVROModel>
 {